 Notes: The table presents OLS results.
 In columns 1-4 the dependent variable is subjective support for increasing income redistribution in Denmark on a five-point scale from 1 "Strongly against" to 5 "Strongly in favor".
-In columns 5 and 6 the dependent variable is the subjective support for income redistribution in the country of residence.
+In columns 5 and 6 the dependent variable is t subjective support for income redistribution in the country of residence.
 Data source: survey on Danish emigrants.
 With children is a dummy for having children, regardless of whether they live with the respondent.
 Married is a dummy for being married or in a civil partnership.
-Not working, Low- or medium-skilled self-employed, and High-skilled are dummies for occupation categories.
-The reference category is Low- or medium-skilled worker.
+Not working, low- or medium-skilled self-employed and high-skilled are dummies for occupation categories.
+The reference category is low- or medium-skilled worker.
 The country group dummies refer to the group of countries the migrant resides in at the time of the survey.
-Work-related migration and Family-related migration are dummies for self-reported purposes of migration.
-Own work and choices is a dummy for low trust towards people in general.
-Sibling benefits from redistribution is an indicator variable that takes the value 1 if the respondent had a sibling who resided in Denmark and was unemployed or in early retirement in November 2007.
-Detailed information on the construction of variables is found in the Online Appendix A.3.
+Work related migration and partner or family related migration are dummies for self-reported purposes of migration.
+Own work and choices is a dummy for the survey answer that material success in mainly determined by own work and choices.
+Low trust is a dummy for low trust towards people in general.
+Sibling benefits is an indicator variable that takes the value 1 if the respondent had a sibling who resided in Denmark and was unemployed or in early retirement in November 2007.
+Detailed information on the construction of variables is found in the Appendix A.3.
 Robust standard errors are in parentheses. \\\Significant at 1%; \\significant at 5%; \significant at 10%.